 Does your drinking seem to be out of control?
+Most people would say their drinking is well under control.
+They believe this to be true but it may not be the case.
 You may not be consuming alcoholic beverages every day, but when you do, it’s a lot.
+This is known as binge drinking and while it seems like a normal activity, it is not healthy.
+Few people see binge drinking as a problem.
 However, a binge drinking definition may help you wrap your head around the issue.

 Do you drink a lot of alcohol in one sitting?
 It doesn’t matter if you’re at home by yourself or out with friends.
 Once you start, you just keep going.
 You drink until the alcohol runs out, you have no more money, or the bartender cuts you off.